top of page

 About the event

-City Lights Bookstore hosts El Martillo Press for a reading with Lorna Dee Cervantes, Paul S. Flores, Tshaka Campbell, Margaret Elysia Garcia and Briana Muñoz.
+City Lights Booksellers & Publishers hosts El Martillo Press for a reading with Tshaka Campbell, Lorna Dee Cervantes, Paul S. Flores, Margaret Elysia Garcia, and Briana Muñoz.

 City Lights Bookstore